 See Dylan Wiliam’s paper on Rich Questioning.

-Always / Sometimes / Never questions and scroll right down to ‘Convincing and providing’ for question sets and solutions.
-For more always / sometimes / never and also some true / false questions use CIMT’s excellent Mathematical Proof.
+For always / sometimes / never resources and also some true / false questions use CIMT’s excellent Mathematical Proof.
 There are many such resources on TES – try some of these resources.
-See this post for further Proof resurces.
+See this post for further Proof resources.

 For questions to really get your older students thinking, try these resources.